-What is MP4?
+What is MP4 File Format

-The first version of the MP4 file was released in October of 2001.
-The most recent update (as of January 8, 2022) was in January of 2020.
+The first version of the MP4 file was released in October 2001.
+The most recent update (as of January 8, 2022) was in January 2020.
 The files are often the default file type for recording software.

-How to Repair Corrupted MP4 Video File
+How to Recover Deleted MP4 Video Files

 After that, follow the steps below: